 Probably a Firearms Instructor School, this 1937 Quantico photo reveals some of the Bureau's legends.
 (L to R) are: SA's Delf A. "Jelly" Bryce; "Jerry" Campbell; Frank Baughman; Bill Nischke; (the training "dummy"); George Franklin; Walter Walsh; Myron Gurnea, and John Vincent (kneeling) (Courtesy the Franklin family; identities made on photo by SA G. Franklin)

 SAC, Werner Hanni

 Courtesy of his granddaughter, Lisa Hanni, SAC Hanni is shown standing with pipe.
-Although others are unknown, we believe that the shorter agent standing in front is probably, SA Walter Walsh, the oldest surviving agent of the gangster era.
-We cannot confirm the location of this 1930s photo.
+Although others are unknown, the shorter agent standing in front is no doubt SA Walter Walsh.
+Until his recent death at 106 years old, the oldest surviving agent of the gangster era.
+The photo is taken at the Quantico, Va. training center.